 High quality and relevant research underpins Mr Thomas’ practice.
 The Exeter Shoulder Unit is proudly active in both local and national research projects.

 Outside of work, sport remains Mr Thomas' passion and main outlet for relaxation.
 Having retired from rugby he is now a keen endurance runner, open water swimmer and cyclist and is an improving triathlete.
-This years challenge is the Llanelli Marathon and Croyde triathlon.
-Next year maybe a half-ironman.
+This years challenges are a half IronMan triathlon and the City-to-Sea Ultra Marathon 34 miler.